 Monica Pledges To Help Incarcerated Ex-Boyfriend C-Murder Be Released From Prison

 Monica Denise is showing love and support of her ex and life sentence server C-Murder and is pledging to help free him from his shackles.
 C-Murder aka Corey Miller has been incarcerated since he was convicted of second-degree murder in 2009.
-Miller’s famous family, including brother Master P and nephew Lil Romeo have been vocal about his innocents in regards to the murder of a 16-year-old named Steven Thomas was shot and killed in a nightclub in Harvey, Louisiana.
+Miller’s famous family, including brother Master P and nephew Lil Romeo have been vocal about his innocence in regards to the murder of a 16-year-old named Steven Thomas was shot and killed in a nightclub in Harvey, Louisiana.

-On his birthday, Monica promises to fight for freedom on Miller’s behalf.
+Monica promises in a recent IG post to fight for freedom on Miller’s behalf.

 “You are not alone..
 The fight is about to change because you will not fight alone!”
 Monica wrote alongside a photo of C-Murer.
 “Your daughter and Tru family deserve to have you with them!
 I’m about to be on some other sh*t @cmurder.”